 An RFP for nursing facility bed redistribution was issued.
 The identified area of need was determined to be statewide.
-This RFP was issued open and continuous until June 30, 2022 or until all available beds have been reallocated.
+This RFP was issued and continuous until June 30, 2023, or until all beds have been reallocated.
+As of the date of this report, no proposals have been received.